dylanjbarth/csi/networking/pcap-the-flag/notes.md

 3. Determine the transport protocol being used, and that all datagrams are using the same one.

 Protocol is 6 => https://datatracker.ietf.org/doc/html/rfc790 => tcp

+## TCP Headers

+0. Determine the ports used to communicate.
+As a sanity check, ask yourself: How many ports are used?
+Which ports are they?
+Does this match your expectations?

+TODO

+1. Determine the length of each transport header.

+2. Determine the sequence number for this packet.
+3. Extract the HTTP data from the packet and store it somewhere.

+Total IP datagram len - (TCP header len + IP Header len) = data section len.